oxai4science/sdoml-lite/README.md

 This repository contains:

 - Self-contained code that can be used to create custom SDOML-lite datasets with any given date range, downloading data from original sources and processing into the SDOML-lite format.
-This is based entirely in Python.
+This is implemented entirely in Python.
 - A PyTorch dataset implementation to work with the data.

 *IMPORTANT: SDOML and SDOML-lite datasets are different in structure and data distributions.
 SDOML-lite is inspired by SDOML, but there is no compatibility between the two formats.*